Comparison Guides

 Assess reading depth

-If you read longer text snippets, home screen medium/large widgets are more comfortable.
+If you read longer text snippets, home screen medium or large widgets are usually more comfortable.

 Step 3